 Hazardous industrial waste regulated under RCRA Subtitle C is defined as waste that is not regulated under RCRA Subtitle D (for non-hazardous solid waste).
 Hazardous wastes include sewage, radioactive waste, shredded circuit boards, and spent sulfuric acid, among many others.

-Any industrial or manufacturing process that generates a large amount of industrial waste in their operations, but does not have a way to fully manage waste removal in-house, requires industrial waste management services.
+Any industrial or manufacturing process that generates a large amount of industrial waste in its operations, but does not have a way to fully manage waste removal in-house, requires industrial waste management services.

 Industrial waste removal is very important to consider when developing processes.
 If industrial waste is not handled properly, it can negatively affect both the environment and human health.
 In addition, effective industrial waste management can reduce regulatory fees and operational costs.

 Companies can reduce their need for industrial waste management by improving their processes to reduce the amount of waste produced.
 This may include updating equipment or processes.
-In some processes, it may be possible to recycle waste materials to reduce the amount of waste generated and improve sustainability.
+In some processes, it may be possible to recycle waste materials and turn waste to energy to reduce the amount of waste generated and improve sustainability.
 Additionally, recycling could reduce the amount spent on raw materials.
+These steps push companies closer to “Zero Waste”.

 Zero waste is a manufacturing philosophy that aims to reflect natural use/replenish cycles by reusing all materials over the life cycle of a product rather than sending waste to landfills.
 In general, zero waste is more of a goal to continuously strive for than a task to accomplish; however, starting a zero waste initiative can not only improve the sustainability of a process, but reduce costs related to raw materials, regulatory fees, and waste management.